bcdurden/rke2-kube-vip/README.md

 ## Prerequisites

 Add any prerequisites if this is going to be a technical guide.
-You must be able to read. :D
+Add [docs](https://rancher.com/docs/) example.

 ## Setup or Problem